isomerpages/nlb-reference/_ssh-social-sciences/Home Based Learning.md

 The lessons learnt from the current COVID-19 crisis may chart new directions for the education landscape in Singapore and the rest of world.
 To find out more about HBL and online learning, check out the resources below.

 [^1]: UNESCO.
-(2020). *COVID-19 educational disruption and response.* Retrieved 2020, May 2 from <https://en.unesco.org/covid19/educationresponse/>
+(2020). *COVID-19 educational disruption and response.* Retrieved 2020, May 2 from

 [^2]: Pappano.
 (2012, November 2).
 The year of the MOOC. *The New York Times*.
-Retrieved 2020, April 30 from <https://www.nytimes.com/2012/11/04/education/edlife/massive-open-online-courses-are-multiplying-at-a-rapid-pace.html>; Robert, C. (2020, April 11).
-Commentary: Home-based learning is strange, new ground.
-But we can conquer that too. *ChannelNewsAsia.* Retrieved 2020, April 29 from <https://www.channelnewsasia.com/news/commentary/coronavirus-covid-19-home-based-e-learning-moe-school-teacher-12624202>; Trucano, M. (2014, September 16).
-Education & technology in an age of pandemics (revisited). *World Bank Blogs*.
-Retrieved 2020, April 29 from <https://blogs.worldbank.org/edutech/education-technology-age-pandemics-revisited>
+Retrieved 2020, April 30 from ; Lim, S.S.
+(2020, October 21).
+Commentary: Laptops for every student – a lot could go wrong.*ChannelNewsAsia.* Retrieved 2020, April 29 from https://www.channelnewsasia.com/commentary/laptops-students-distraction-online-learning-965436 ; Trucano, M. (2014, September 16).
+Education &amp; technology in an age of pandemics (revisited). *World Bank Blogs*.
+Retrieved 2020, April 29 from

 [^3]: Dodd, H. (2020, April 14).
-I can’t believe I am going to say this, but I would rather be at school. *The New York Times,* retrieved 2020, May 2 from <https://www.nytimes.com/2020/04/14/us/school-at-home-students-coronavirus.html>; Bromley, M. (2020, March 18).
+I can’t believe I am going to say this, but I would rather be at school. *The New York Times,* retrieved 2020, May 2 from ; Bromley, M. (2020, March 18).
 Coronavirus: Crisis management and school closure – issues to consider. *SecEd*.
-Retrieved 2020, April 30 from <https://www.sec-ed.co.uk/best-practice/coronavirus-covid-19-crisis-management-school-closure-headteachers/>
+Retrieved 2020, April 30 from

 [^4]: Robert, C. (2020, April 11).
 Commentary: Home-based learning is strange, new ground.
-But we can conquer that too. *ChannelNewsAsia.* Retrieved 2020, April 29 from <https://www.channelnewsasia.com/news/commentary/coronavirus-covid-19-home-based-e-learning-moe-school-teacher-12624202>; Saavedra, J. (2020, March 3).
+But we can conquer that too. *ChannelNewsAsia.* Retrieved 2020, April 29 from ; Saavedra, J. (2020, March 3).
 Educational challenges and opportunities of the Coronavirus (COVID-19) pandemic.
-Retrieved 2020, April 29 from <https://blogs.worldbank.org/education/educational-challenges-and-opportunities-covid-19-pandemic>
+Retrieved 2020, April 29 from

-<h4>Videos & Podcasts</h4>
+<h4>Videos &amp; Podcasts</h4>
 <h5>1.
 Education Now | Socially distant – And more connected than ever</h5>
-<div class="bp-youtube"><iframe width="560" height="315" src="https://www.youtube.com/embed/NKfpJmGZ-Y8" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></div>
+<div class="bp-youtube"><iframe width="560" height="315" src="https://www.youtube.com/embed/NKfpJmGZ-Y8" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen=""></iframe></div>
 Source: <a href="https://www.youtube.com/embed/NKfpJmGZ-Y8" target="_blank">Education Now | Socially distant – And more connected than ever. </a>(2020, April 15). <i>Harvard Graduate School of Education</i>.
 Retrieved 2020, April 29.

 <h5>2.
 What to expect of home-based learning – Deputy Director-General of Education (Curriculum) explains</h5>
-<div class="bp-youtube"><iframe width="560" height="315" src="https://www.youtube.com/embed/E9t53lZw_rg" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></div>
+<div class="bp-youtube"><iframe width="560" height="315" src="https://www.youtube.com/embed/E9t53lZw_rg" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen=""></iframe></div>
 Source: <a href="https://www.youtube.com/embed/E9t53lZw_rg" target="_blank">What to expect of home-based learning – Deputy Director-General of Education (Curriculum) explains. </a>(2020, April 4). <i>MOE Singapore</i>.
 Retrieved 2020, April 30.

 <h5>3. <a href="https://www.npr.org/programs/ted-radio-hour/825896890/teaching-for-better-humans-2-0" target="_blank">Teaching for better humans 2.0</a></h5>